LunarVim/LunarVim/.github/pull_request_template.md

 <!-- This won't be rendered!
 [CHECKLIST]
 I prefixed the title with one of the following tags:
- - [Feature]: For feature addition / improvements
+ - feature: for feature addition / improvements
- - [Bugfix]: When fixing a functionality
+ - fix: when fixing a functionality
- - [Refactor]: When moving code without adding any functionality
+ - refactor: when moving code without adding any functionality
- - [Doc]: On documentation updates
+ - doc: on documentation updates

-- I read the contributing guide (CONTRIBUTING.md)
+- I read the contributing guide [CONTRIBUTING.md](../CONTRIBUTING.md)
 - My code follows the style guidelines of this project
 - I have performed a self-review of my code
 - I have commented on my code, particularly in hard-to-understand areas